Happy franchise employee celebrating

 High employee satisfaction and engagement go hand-in-hand.
 Boosting both will result in positive results for your franchise.
 The evidence is clear—engaged employees will lead to engaged franchisees, and ultimately to more loyal, satisfied customers.
 While the costs associated with improving satisfaction, engagement, and culture are minimal, only the very best organizations dedicate the time and consistency that is required to make gains in these areas.

-Franchise Business Review’s Franchising at Work survey provides data to individual franchise companies to help them understand the risks and opportunities within their organizations and benchmark their employee engagement against other franchise companies.
+Franchise Business Review’s employee engagement surveys help franchise companies measure employee engagement in order to help them understand the risks and opportunities within their organizations and, because it’s the only employee engagement survey specific to franchising, it enables you to benchmark your employee engagement against other franchises.

 • Integrate employee engagement metrics into an organization-wide strategy for improvement